soranoo/refine-css/README.md

 ---

-Visit the [GitHub Page](https://github.com/soranoo/refine-css/) for better reading experience and latest docs. 😎
+Visit the [GitHub Page](https://github.com/soranoo/css-seasoning/) for better reading experience and latest docs. 😎

 ---

 A tool deeply inspired by [google/postcss-rename](https://github.com/google/postcss-rename) but not dependent on PostCSS.

-Refine-CSS is designed to transform CSS class names, IDs, and custom properties into smaller, obfuscated alternatives.
+CSS-SEASONING is designed seasoning your CSS files by transforming selectors and custom properties into hash values (multiple modes available).
+It can be used to obfuscate CSS files, reduce file size, or simply make your CSS more readable.

+Let's say goodbye to long and complex CSS selectors and custom properties, and hello to a cleaner, more efficient CSS!

+> [!NOTE]\
+> This package does not provide tool to change your HTML or JS files.
+It only transforms CSS files.
+You need to use other tools to change your HTML or JS files to match the transformed CSS.

 Give me a ⭐ if you like it.